 - Not delivering our work in a timely manner, hence impacting our co-workers and clients

 - Abusing someone’s goodwill

-- Not delivering on a promise/agreement
+- Not delivering on an agreement

 - Doing the right thing, even if it’s not the most popular or most profitable thing